-Dr. Jones received her medical degree from the Medical College of Pennsylvania/Hahnemann University and completed her residency in Internal Medicine at Boston Medical Center.
+Jones received her medical degree from the Medical College of Pennsylvania/Hahnemann University and completed her residency in Internal Medicine at Boston Medical Center.
 After residency, she trained in pulmonary and critical care at Johns Hopkins Hospital and completed her research fellowship training at the National Heart, Lung, and Blood Institute of the National Institutes of Health.
-She is a faculty member in the Division of Pulmonary and Critical Care Medicine and the Medical Director of a Medical-Surgical Intensive Care Unit at Cedars-Sinai Medical Center.
-Dr. Jones is interested in the immunological mechanisms responsible for the development of ventilator-induced acute lung injury and in potential therapeutic agents to modulate this disease, and conducts her research in the Arditi lab.
+She is a faculty member in the Division of Pulmonary and Critical Care Medicine and the Medical Director of a Medical-Surgical Intensive Care Unit at Cedars-Sinai.
+Jones is interested in the immunological mechanisms responsible for the development of ventilator-induced acute lung injury and in potential therapeutic agents to modulate this disease, and conducts her research in the Arditi Laboratory

 Norika Chiba, PhD

-Dr. Chiba received her doctorate at Nagoya University Graduate School of Medicine in Integrated Molecular Medicine.
-She investigated TLR-signaling in mast cells and studied the molecular biology of bone (at Kagoshima University Graduate School of Medical and Dental Sciences).
-She is currently investigating the role of mast cells in innate immunity, Chlamydia pneumoniae infection, and atherosclerosis enhanced by C. pneumoniae infection in Dr. Arditi’s lab.
+Chiba received her doctorate at Nagoya University Graduate School of Medicine in Integrated Molecular Medicine.
+She investigated TLR-signaling in mast cells and studied the molecular biology of bone at Kagoshima University Graduate School of Medical and Dental Sciences.
+She is currently investigating the role of mast cells in innate immunity, Chlamydia pneumoniae infection, and atherosclerosis enhanced by C. pneumoniae infection in the Arditi Laboratory.

 Young Ho Lee, PhD

-Dr. Lee received his doctoral degree in immunology studying autoimmune disorders at Nagoya University of Medicine.
-Dr. Lee joined Dr. Arditi’s lab in 2009 and is currently studying the mechanism of Kawasaki disease pathogenesis using a mouse model of the disease.
+Lee received his doctoral degree in immunology studying autoimmune disorders at Nagoya University of Medicine.
+Lee joined Arditi’s Laboratory in 2009 and is currently studying the mechanism of Kawasaki disease pathogenesis using a mouse model of the disease.
 He published the role of IL-1beta in the generation of the KD vasculitis and has received an AHA Post-doctoral Award.

 Jargalsaikahn Dagvadorj, PhD

-Dr. Dagvadorj received his doctorate at Aichi Medical University, Japan, where he studied the regulatory role of IL-10 on Toll-like receptor (TLR) signaling pathways.
-He joined Dr. Arditi’s lab and is currently studying bacterial agent-induced activation of the innate immune system and TLR signaling.
+Dagvadorj received his doctorate at Aichi Medical University, Japan, where he studied the regulatory role of IL-10 on Toll-like receptor (TLR) signaling pathways.
+He joined Arditi Laboratory and is currently studying bacterial agent-induced activation of the innate immune system and TLR signaling.
 He has generated the MyD88-Tie2 cre-floxed mice and is investigating the role of vascular EC MYD88 in LPS-induced acute lung injury in the Arditi lab.

 Gantsetseg Tumurkhuu, PhD